Varicose Vein in Your Legs Summary:

 There are numerous health complications that can occur from varicose veins and the chronic venous insufficiency that caused them.
 Aside from the appearance and aesthetics, varicose vein symptoms can progress to itchy or painful veins, leg fatigue, slow-healing wounds and skin ulcers, various skin conditions, increasing pain, bleeding easily from minor scratches or bumps against the veins, and an increased risk of blood clots, which can result in a fatal pulmonary embolism.

-Clearly, the health complications from varicose veins and venous disease mean that you should see a vein specialist, and receive a varicose vein consultation.
+Clearly, the health complications from varicose veins and venous disease mean that you should see a vein doctor, and receive a varicose vein consultation.
 You don’t want to mess around with something that is potentially life-threatening.
 The varicose veins are just the outward symptom of the underlying chronic venous insufficiency.
 That must be treated as well, or the varicose veins will simply reappear in time.
-A trained vein specialist can evaluate the varicose veins in your legs, and create a treatment plan tailored to your unique situation.
+A trained vein doctor can evaluate the varicose veins in your legs, and create a treatment plan tailored to your unique situation.

 New Varicose Vein Treatment Options

 There are many new varicose vein treatment options that are minimally-invasive, take less than an hour, and have little to no downtime or recovery period.
 Vein removal used to be the standard option and required surgery.
 Today, new varicose vein treatment options are much less dramatic, safer, and more affordable.
-Vein specialists typically use a combination of vein treatments to achieve the best outcomes.
+Vein doctors typically use a combination of vein treatments to achieve one of the best outcomes.
 All work on the same principles of shutting down the diseased vein and associated varicose veins.
 They can then be reabsorbed by the body, and blood will automatically be rerouted to other, healthy veins.
 Modern varicose vein treatments include: